-Chevron Philippines Inc, marketer of Caltex fuels and lubricants, has recently celebrated its second batch of trainees from its Caltex Training in Occupational Opportunities for Life Skills (TOOLS) livelihood project in San Pascual, Batangas.
+Chevron Philippines Inc, the marketer of Caltex fuels and lubricants, has recently celebrated its second batch of trainees from its Caltex Training in Occupational Opportunities for Life Skills (TOOLS) livelihood project in San Pascual, Batangas.

 The Caltex TOOLS project had produced 25 skilled welders, of which three were women.
 Through the Shielded Metal Arc Welding (SMAW) course, participants were taught global industry standards.
 This started in 2016, together with the American Chamber Foundation (ACF) and Hinch Technologies who provided world-class training in scaffolding installation, dismantling, and safety standards to 33 indigent youths.
 This is a highly specialized skill with demand locally and abroad.
 All graduates are former disadvantage youths who, because of financial difficulties, were not able to complete their education.